Yazi777/PHP-Programming-Language-Project/Assignment2-InstallAndHelloWorld.md

 ```

-Inside the <body> tags, the only PHP indicators needed look like this:
+Inside the "<body>" tags, the only PHP indicators needed look like this:
 ```{r}
 <?php
      echo "Hello, World!";